 I’ll break down my challenge into four points.

 If you think Trump is awful and should be impeached, you’ll find confirmation bias all day every day.
-On the other hand, if you believe Trump is just what the country needs, you’ll find plenty of confirmation bias for that as well.
+On the other hand, if you believe Trump is just what the country needs, you’ll find confirmation bias for that as well.
 One or both of these frames is a mass delusion.
 I think it’s both.

-If your frame is the racism narrative you’ll have no trouble finding confirmation bias.
+If your frame is the racism narrative, you’ll have no trouble finding confirmation bias.
 You’ll see it in every sideways glance or in the tone of voice of an overworked waitress.
 The Southern Poverty Law Center paints the bleakest possible picture of race in America.
 It publishes data reporting every racial incident whether confirmed or not.
 These numbers increase year by year because the day race relations improve is the day they’re out of business.
 Donations will dry up.
 Jewish groups do the same thing, often with the same result—increased fear.

 2. Correlation and causation

 As I read the literature on the black experience with the criminal justice system, or on higher mortgage rates for blacks or high rates of expulsion in schools, I see logical fallacies and errors conflating correlation with causation.
 This is, after all, social science; not chemistry or physics.
 Causal factors are complicated and largely unmeasurable.
-Social scientists, authors, news commentators, academics and politicians will examine the same phenomena and come to vastly different conclusions.
+Social scientists, authors, news commentators, academics, and politicians will examine the same phenomena and come to vastly different conclusions.

 The narrative encourages us to regard all setbacks as the result of racism, incorrectly conflating correlation with causation.
 We can’t solve problems until we face them head on, in an honest search for truth.
 Reflexively attributing problems to racism is avoidance; it prevents us from seeing reality.
 It also robs us of our capacity for “agency.”
 One’s ability to take control of one’s life and act in one’s own interests is handed to others.
 Those “others” have their own interests.